grnet/kamaki/docs/installation.rst

 This guide describes the standard installation process for kamaki, with the aspiration of covering as much cases as possible.
-Although kamaki was initially targeted to Linux/Unix-like users, it is quite straightforward to install and have it up and running in all platforms running python 2.6 or 2.7.
+Although kamaki was initially targeted to Linux/Unix-like users, it is quite straightforward to install and have it up and running in all platforms running Python 2.6 or 2.7.

 * Kamaki repository: `http://code.grnet.gr/git/kamaki <http://code.grnet.gr/git/kamaki>`_